mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 DM-1 to all Patriarchy checks.

-Patriarchy checks are normally made in routine- diplomacy situations, such as when other K’kree are encountered.
+Patriarchy checks are normally made in routine- diplomacy situations, such as when other K'kree are encountered.
 Success indicates the patriarch has performed the correct rituals and established the right social positioning, allowing interaction to proceed normally.
-The Effect of a failed check is applied to all attempts to interact with the K’kree he has just failed to impress.
+The Effect of a failed check is applied to all attempts to interact with the K'kree he has just failed to impress.
 This will result in condescension at least; at worst it can lead to serious offence.
 The Patriarchy skill can also be used to get a family organised for a task, movement or ceremony, or any other situation where the family head is exercising his routine authority.

-Leadership and Diplomacy skills still exist for K’kree, but are used only when dealing with non-K’kree.
+Leadership and Diplomacy skills still exist for K'kree, but are used only when dealing with non-K'kree.

 Social Standing
-K’kree determine SOC the same way as other species, and it in turn indicates caste.
-Certain levels of SOC align with ranks such as clanlord or Steppelord but do not mean the K’kree personally holds this rank.
-SOC indicates the K’kree is of this social level, either as a relative of someone who does hold the rank or in service to them.
+K'kree determine SOC the same way as other species, and it in turn indicates caste.
+Certain levels of SOC align with ranks such as clanlord or Steppelord but do not mean the K'kree personally holds this rank.
+SOC indicates the K'kree is of this social level, either as a relative of someone who does hold the rank or in service to them.